Space Advisory Board Biographies

 Clinical Associate Professor of Internal Medicine and Adjunct Professor of Electrical Engineering, University of Calgary

 Dr. Douglas Hamilton is Clinical Associate Professor of Internal Medicine and Adjunct Professor of Electrical Engineering at the University of Calgary.
 Dr. Hamilton, a former flight surgeon and engineer who worked at NASA Johnson Space Center in Houston, Texas, has supported 49 space shuttle missions and 29 ISS missions.

 Global Community Outreach Consultant, The Planetary Society

 Kate Howells began her space career in 2012 at the George Washington University, where she studied and worked at the Space Policy Institute.
 From there she returned to Canada to work with The Planetary Society, developing their volunteer outreach program and establishing the organization’s work in Canada.
-Kate has served the Space Generation Advisory Council as National Point of Contact for Canada, and currently serves on the Board of Directors of the Canadian Space Society.
+Kate has served the Space Generation Advisory Council as National Point of Contact for Canada.

 Executive Director, Canadian Space Commerce Association